Eoin Morgan: T20 franchise cricket

+International career

 Ireland

 Morgan made his One Day International debut for Ireland on 5 August 2006 at the European Championships against Scotland.
 He fell one run short of a century, scoring 99 before he was run out.
 It was the first time in ODI history that a player had been dismissed for 99 on debut.
 Only two other batters passed 20 as Ireland beat Scotland by 85 runs.
 His maiden ODI hundred came not long after, on 4 February 2007 against Canada in Nairobi.
 At the time, he was the youngest ever non-subcontinental player to make a century in ODI cricket, a record subsequently beaten by two other players.

 Morgan was the first cricketer to score a first-class double century for Ireland, with an unbeaten 209 against the United Arab Emirates in February 2007 at Abu Dhabi.
 In February 2007, Morgan was named in Ireland's 15-man squad for the 2007 Cricket World Cup.
 Although Ireland performed well in the tournament, Morgan struggled personally, scoring just 91 runs from nine innings.
 In all, Morgan played in 23 ODIs for Ireland, scoring 744 runs at an average of 35.42.